djepar/djepar.github.io/BlogEntry.md

 ### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
 I continue the Global sanctuary challenge.
 I succeeded all the test, but I still have a lot of things to do style-wise.

+### Introduction to Databases for Back-End Development by Meta
+Start the course, and did a bit of the introduction where we

+## 13 october
+### Python
+Did most of the Computational Thinking for Problem Solving section.

+### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
+Finished the course :)